scottbrown/junglescout-interview/interview/README.md

 ## And anything that you feel comfortable to show your skills

 * I specifically don't provide names for CloudFormation (CFN) resources, because otherwise then any updates to the names would require replacement of those resources.
 In addition, it could cause name conflicts when deploying the same service to the same region where one already exists.
 Instead, using randomly-generated names from AWS ensures consistent naming and no conflicts.
 * I included the VPC and Subnet resources in the CloudFormation stack because I prefer to isolate the application from all other applications unless it needs to live with other applications.
-I specifically do not promote the use of the default VPC as it is an anti-pattern -- in my AWS accounts I have already removed the default VPC so I can't use it even if I wanted.
+I specifically do not promote the use of the default VPC as it is an anti-pattern.
+* I had to recreate the networking layer because in my AWS accounts I have already removed the default VPC so I can't use it even if I wanted.
+This increased the amount of time to complete the project.
+* I created 2 subnets for load balancers for multi-AZ failover support and to separate the LBs from the ECS service in the event of IP address exhaustion.
+I would also harden the ECS subnet so that there is no public ingress, but I ran short of time.
 * I try to use the default values in CloudFormation resources to reduce the size of the template (there are hard limits by AWS) and increase readability.
 If something needs to be changed, we update the template, then update the stack.
 * The provisioning is intended to be as independent as possible so that it doesn't rely on external services or tools.
 This can be adjusted later, but I find that changing/updating CFN stacks can show there is a probllem in automation, so I prefer to nudge people to create stacks once and update as necessary, but only when it is absolutely required.
 * Many of the CFN parameters have defaults not because they are expected to be user-configurable, but to reduce magic constants in the template.